This article provides a list of fifteen keto side dishes – and they all taste incredible.

 1. Combine all the ingredients together in a pan except for the butter, cream cheese, and heavy cream and bring to the boil.

-2. Turn the heat down to a simmer.
+2. Turn the heat down to a simmer and put the lid on.
 After about five minutes, remove from heat, and puree in a food processor or a blender.

 3. Add the pureed mix back into the pan.